cTooshi/stardew-valley-randomizer/README.md

   * New sprites for fish
 * Palette randomization (if possible)
   * Randomly shift the color of the in-game graphics towards a different hue
-* Randomize items that you dig up from the dirt
-* Randomize enemy stats

 ## Known Issues
 * If you start your file with cabins, the gift box in them will contain "Parsnip Seeds" - they will behave in an identical way to the seeds they were replaced with, though
 * There are issues with bundles sometimes - when generating a new file, make sure you do so without first loading another file.
 If you have issues viewing a bundle due to this, it's fixable by editing the save file and putting more slots for the particiular bundle having the issue
 * The original mine floor randomization sometimes causes crashes when using the elevator - recommended to leave this setting off for now
-* Weapons don't yet have random names